blahosyl/spicy/README.md

 #### Planning and prioritization

-Along with usual blog features like access management, post management and collaboration, the following Themes, Epics and User Stories were defined at the beginning of the project:
+Along with usual blog features like access management, post management and collaboration, the following Themes, Epics and User Stories were defined at the beginning of the project (click [here](https://docs.google.com/spreadsheets/d/1QDYJlX4RVgoKokpcXgFkGtmrwcCMplf8XZcpNxoEYRU/) for the original Sheet):

 ![Initial scope of project](readme-pics/user-stories/pp4-user-stories-initial.png)